 What is the National Registry of Certified Medical Examiners and how do I find out more information about it?

 Follow this link to go to a PDF document that contains several other frequently asked questions about the National Registry of Certified Medical Examiners.

-If you did not find the information you need, enter a descriptive word or phrase in the Search field located in the upper right corner or send us an e-mail and we will help you get the information you need.
+If you did not find the information you need, enter a descriptive word or phrase in the Search field located in the upper right corner.
+Or send us an e-mail by clicking on “Contact the Secretary of State” also in the upper right corner and we will help you get the information you need.